 Chew the Word is an interactive 30-Day (6-week) scripture study that will take you from reader to doer.

 Each weekday, you’ll be provided with a purposefully-selected scripture verse to study.

 Then, you’ll be asked 5 simple yet profound questions that will teach you how to dig out God’s truths for YOU from His Word.

 Over the weekend, you’ll complete a Weekly Reflection where the Holy Spirit can tie a bow on all you’ve learned.

 “Courses”: A 7-Course Feast For the Soul teaches a Bible study technique that will show you exactly how to get the answer to your food and body image struggles directly from the Word of God!

 This 7-week study will show you 7 key areas to SATURATE with God’s truth so you can walk in freedom and fully live out the calling that God has on your life!

-BLOGS FOR CHRISTIAN WEIGHT LOSS
+BLOGS FOR CHRISTIAN DIETING

 Here is a list of the Christian weight loss posts here at Grace Filled Plate as well as some awesome resources across the web.